galaxyproject/planemo/docs/commands/run.rst

       --output_json PATH              Where to store JSON dictionary describing outputs of a 'run' task.
       --engine [galaxy|docker_galaxy|cwltool|toil|external_galaxy]
-                                      Select an engine to run or test aritfacts such as tools and workflows.
+                                      Select an engine to run or test artifacts such as tools and workflows.
 Defaults to a local Galaxy, but running Galaxy within a Docker container or the CWL reference implementation